arifurrahaman19/task-management/README.md

 1. **Download or Clone**: Get the project files to your computer
 2. **Install Dependencies**: Run the installation command to set up the project
 3. **Start the App**: Launch the development server
-4. **Open in Browser**: Navigate to the local address to start using LYXA Todo
+4. **Open in Browser**: Navigate to the local address to start using LYPD Todo

 ### Development Commands